jezzsantos/saastack/docs/design-principles/0080-ports-and-adapters.md

 > In other words, you don't need to go from a single "port" to a single "adapter" representing physical infrastructure (like a database).
 Your "port" can be implemented by an "adapter" that exposes a lower level "port" that can be implemented by a lower level "adapter".

 A "port" defines the data and behavior required by the consumer of it.
-Thus the consumer is always protected from changes in any implementation of the "port".
+Thus, the consumer is always protected from changes in any implementation of the "port".
 > This pattern is also known as the "[Plug-in Pattern](https://en.wikipedia.org/wiki/Plug-in_(computing))", which is common in reusable libraries or frameworks that offer extensibility points for those using them.

 A "port," in code is simply defined in an interface.